 It’s a temporary resident visa for Ecuador, and one of the easiest visas to get.
-It gives you a lot of flexibility as a digital nomad or freelance.
-And it leads up to becoming a resident in Ecuador.
+It gives you a lot of flexibility as a digital nomad or freelancer.
+And it leads up to becoming a resident of Ecuador.

 Ecuador Professional Visa Application Process

-The application process for the professional visa for Ecuador is a two-step process, involving two different government entities.
+The application process for a professional visa for Ecuador is a two-step process, involving two different government entities.

 Once Senescyt has received your documents and you have a receipt from them, you can take that receipt and apply for the professional visa in a migraciones office with the other documents.

 Requirements for Ecuador Professional Visa

 The documents that you need to show for a Freelance visa for Ecuador are pretty standard for every country, although it might vary a little from country to country.